More

 3) Jacksonville Jaguars vs. Los Angeles Chargers (27 points) | 2022-23 AFC Wild Card

-Lawrence threw four picks in the first half of Saturday’s Wild Card game against the Chargers, stunning the Jacksonville home crowd as the Jaguars fell behind 27-0.
-Lawrence found Evan Engram for a touchdown near the end of the second quarter to bring the deficit to only 20 points, but it still felt like Los Angeles would coast to a victory.
+Lawrence threw four picks in the first half of this Wild Card game against the Chargers, stunning the Jacksonville home crowd as the Jaguars fell behind 27-0.
+Lawrence found Evan Engram for a touchdown near the end of the second quarter to bring the deficit to only 20 points, but it still felt like Los Angeles coasted to a victory.

 Instead, the Jaguars outscored the Chargers 24-3 in the second half to walk away with a 31-30 win.
 Lawrence tossed three touchdowns in the third and fourth quarters, then led Jacksonville on a 10-play, 61-yard drive that ended with a game-winning field goal.